mprestin77/oci-vgpu-kvm/README.md

 Rerun the script for every VGPU profile that you want to create.
 Only a single vGPU profile can be configured per GPU.

 Add to root’s crontab to persist all configured devices after server reboot.
-Open root's crontab editor:
+Open the crontab editor of root user:

 sudo crontab -e